mateus-gomes/luizalabs-favorite-products/README.md

 docker compose up -d database
 ```

 3. Start the application.
-In the root folder of the repository access the _luizalabs_ folder.
+On the root folder of the repository access the _luizalabs_ folder.
 In the terminal:
 ```
 cd luizalabs
 ```